 This means that the right holders could ultimately get the civil courts involved when their content is shared without their permission.
 This is why we want you to take the steps set out above and in the emails we send to stop this from happening again.

 Plusnet routers come with a secure Wi-Fi password, so unless you've shared this with anyone else, you shouldn't need to change it.
 If you're using your own router and it hasn't got a Wi-Fi password, it's a good idea to set one up.
 Make sure only the people you trust are using your Internet connection, by keeping your Wi-Fi password secure.
 For more security tips, check out our guide on How to stay safe online.

-You'll find a link in the Member Centre to the Get it Right site, where you can see the IP address used to share the copyrighted content.
+You'll find a link in the to the Get it Right site, where you can see the IP address used to share the copyrighted content.
 The IP address might not look familiar as they aren't usually permanent and might change when you connect to the Internet.
 If peer-to-peer software is left running it can share files to the Internet at any time, so you might not recognise the time and date of the infringement.

 If you don't think you've shared copyrighted files without permission, and you don't use peer-to-peer networks, it's a good idea to make sure your Wi-Fi network's secured and no-one else is using your Internet connection without your approval.